 Applications connecting to Redis Software databases have the same constraints.
 When using the IP-based connection method, you can use the Discovery Service to discover the database endpoint for a given database name as long as you have an IP address for at least one of the nodes in the cluster.
 The API used for discovery service is compliant with the Redis Sentinel API.

 To test your connection, try pinging the service.
-For help, see [Connect yo your database]connYou can find a simple example of URL and IP-based connection in the “Testing Connectivity to your Database” section of Creating a new database.
+For help, see Connect to your database.